 As part of Macau’s crackdown on corruption and money laundering, facial recognition technology will now be added to some of Macau’s ATMs.

-Macau has become a hot spot for money laundering schemes, while the outflow of cash from China has been lowering the value of the Chinese yuan and having a drain on capital reserves.
+Macau, the world’s biggest gambling destination, has become a hot spot for money laundering schemes, while the outflow of cash from China has been lowering the value of the Chinese yuan and having a drain on capital reserves.
 Macau has been identified as a primary location for Chinese citizens and corrupt officials to move money around outside of the Chinese mainland.

 Sean Norris, Asia Pacific managing director at Singapore’s Accuity said, “This is aimed at illicit outflows of capital from China.
 It’s aimed at people drawing out money in Macau, going to the casino, betting very little, getting forex from there and moving it.”

-The facial recognition checks will be required for customers who make cash withdrawals using a Chinese UnionPay bank account, which is the biggest banking network used in Macau.
+The facial recognition checks will be required for customers who make withdrawals using a Chinese UnionPay bank account, which is the biggest banking network used in Macau.
 In addition to entering their pin number, users will also be required to scan their identification card and look into an affixed camera for six seconds while the machine confirms their identity.
 The facial recognition software will match the picture on the identification card with the face in the camera, with the ability to see through the aging process and any plastic surgery.

 The software will be added to over 1,200 Chinese UnionPay cash machines, with other payment providers (including Visa and MasterCard) required to support the facial recognition software in the future.
 The banks will be required to cover the costs of implementing the facial recognition software to their ATMs.